top of page

 IPA:

-The practice of showing favoritism to friends, family members, or associates in business or political contexts.
+Cronyism means the practice of showing favoritism to friends, family members, or associates in business or political contexts.

 "He was accused of cronyism for appointing his friends to high-level positions."

-Detailed meaning of cronyism
+Detailed Meaning of Cronyism

 This can involve giving them preferential treatment, such as giving them jobs or contracts without a fair and open selection process, or protecting them from disciplinary action or negative consequences.
 Cronyism is often viewed as unethical or corrupt, as it undermines the principles of meritocracy and fair competition.
 The term "cronyism" is derived from the word "crony" which means a close friend or associate.
 Cronyism is often associated with politicians who award government contracts to their friends and allies, or with business leaders who use their influence to help their friends and associates.